london-privacy-lab/event-archive/README.md

 It's the London Privacy Lab team's intention of emphasising the grassroots nature of these events and through content variety, workshops, tutorials, open discourse, and remote interaction, as our focus.

-# With Whom Have We Collaborated With?
+# With Whom Have We Collaborated?

 * Lawyers
 * Campaign Groups